-Furthermore, two “What Works Conferences” are likely to be organised in November 2017 in Europe and in November 2018 in the ASEAN region.
-These conferences would be organised in a more global and more strategic way.
-Differing from the capacity-building workshops, these conferences would include a wider audience, with a wide span of stakeholders involved, aiming to not only share technical knowledge, but also to inform, promote and increase the visibility of Credit Transfer Systems in ASEAN and the European Higher Education Area.
+Furthermore, one “What Works Conference” will be organised in early 2018 in the ASEAN region.
+This conference will be organised in a more global and more strategic way.
+Differing from the capacity-building workshops, it will include a wider audience, with a wide span of stakeholders involved, aiming to not only share technical knowledge, but also to inform, promote and increase the visibility of Credit Transfer Systems in ASEAN and the European Higher Education Area.

 Finally, consolidation and dissemination activities will be conducted, including participation in the Policy Dialogues, assistance to EP-NUFFIC for coordination purposes, finalisation of instrumentation (including tutorials and online training tools for HEIs), promotion activities, and contribution to reports.

 - Further information on the 1st SHARE Credit Transfer System Capacity-Building Workshop in Malaysia, click here.